kuldipbhimani/Customer-Subcription-Prediction-Using-Machine-Learning-Classification/README.md

 # Customer-Subcription-Prediction-Using-Machine-Learning-Classification
-Used Machine Learning classification models like Logistic Regression and Decision Tree to make prediction.
+Implimation of Machine Learning classification models like Logistic Regression and Decision Tree on dataset to make prediction of product subscription.